Jacky Wu: Career

 Wu has been the host of a number of popular shows, including the long-running "Guess" which won him an honor in 2008's Golden Bell Awards.

 Wu has mentioned in an interview with Chinese website Sina.com.cn that the deadline for his retirement is 30 June 2010.
 He had hinted at his intention to retire many times, after which he will cease working as an entertainer.
 "I want to lead an easier life," Wu told Sina.
 "I've been in the show business for so long, I just need a change now," said Wu, whose 27-year-long career has included his stint as a host, singer and actor.
 The star says he will focus on his new company which makes environmentally friendly LED lamps.

 Wu later returned to television hosting along with several new shows including Guess with co-host Patty Hou since 12 March 2011.
 He also continued hosting other variety shows such as Power Sunday until 2012.

 Wu has won the Golden Bell Award a total of 4 times throughout his career.
 He won his first Golden Bell Award in 2008 with Aya Liu for variety show Guess.
 He continued with a three year streak from 2016 to 2018 for Best Host in a Reality or Game Show.
 In 2016, he won the Best Host in a Variety Show with his eldest daughter Sandy for Super Followers, and in 2017 and 2018, he won with Kid (Lin Bo-sheng) for Mr. Player for Best Host in a Reality or Game Show.

 Personal life

-Jacky Wu’s father is Cantonese and mother Taiwanese.
+Wu's father is Cantonese and mother Taiwanese.
 He secretly married Chang Wei-wei in a "simple ceremony" attended by their parents in 1990 and has three daughters, Sandy, Vivian and Olivia, and one son, Ricky.
 He admitted to lying about his marital status and apologized publicly in a newspaper interview on 16 August 2000.
 Wu claimed that he did not conceal his marital status to protect his career in the show business, but instead to protect his children from possible harm due to media exposure.
 Wu and Chang had since registered their marriage in 2001.